Niek te Veluwe

-Niek te Veluwe (born 21 December 1993) is a Dutch professional footballer who currently plays for AZSV.
+Niek te Veluwe (born 21 December 1993) is a Dutch footballer who plays as a midfielder for AZSV.

+Club career

 Te Veluwe made his debut in professional football for De Graafschap in the match versus FC Den Bosch.
 He replaced Tim Vincken in the second half.
 He played for the same amateur club as the likes of Siem de Jong and Luuk de Jong, DZC '68.
 Former teammate Caner Cavlan also played for DZC '68.